Akib13/learn-nextjs/README.md

 Updated different pages.
-Can be accessed through localhost:3000/portfolio or similar addresses.
+Can be accessed through localhost:3000/portfolio/something and analyze the console log.